20 Skills Recruiters Screen For in Technical Writer Resumes

 What knowledge areas are most important for Technical Writers?

-O*NET identifies the following core knowledge domains for Technical Writer roles: English Language, Computers and Electronics, Administrative, Communications and Media, Administration and Management.
+Core knowledge domains for Technical Writer roles based on verified occupational data: English Language, Computers and Electronics, Administrative, Communications and Media, Administration and Management.